SCPDOS/.github/profile/README.md

 If you have any questions or would like to get involved please get in contact with me here or at ybuzoku&lt;AT&gt;hotmail.co.uk.

 Some projects for which I would be enternally grateful if one could contribute include:
-- A UEFI bootloader for SCP/DOS, that works by hooking directly into the SYSINIT module.
+- A UEFI bootloader for SCP/DOS.
-- UEFI support in the disk manipulation utilities.
+- UEFI GPT support in the disk manipulation utilities.
 - Rewriting the default disk driver to be compatible with 2Fh/08xxh and hook into the disk io interrupts properly.
-- Multitasker (DOSMGR).
 - DLL manager (DLLMAN).
 - An installer for Windows/*nix based systems.
 - Porting compilers/assemblers.